 Nicoise salad is an awesome low carb dinner or lunch on its own with plenty of protein from the eggs and tuna.
-Add a baguette and press it with weights overnight and it is perfect picnic fare.
-A French classic, Nicoise salad is chock full of flavor and nutrition, and can be really versatile in the choice of ingredients.
-If you have no interest at all in a low carb lifestyle, but you like the idea of a special, easy, picnic lunch, you are guaranteed to love the recipe for a “Pressed Nicoise on Baguette”.
-With or without bread, nicoise is a crowd-pleaser.Jump to Recipe
+Add a baguette and press it with weights overnight and it is perfect Summer lunch.
+A French classic, Nicoise salad is full of flavor and nutrition, and using these ingredients to make a “Pressed Nicoise on Baguette” adds a bit more substance with a rustic bread.Jump to Recipe

 Basically a pan bagnat is a nicoise tuna salad pressed between two slices of a baguette spread with garlic and oil.
 It is usually left in the fridge long enough for the olive oil, lemon juice and garlic to soak into the bread and bring all the flavors together.